obakis/rbrsa/README.md

-**Lightweight and Authentic:** Other packages providing access to BDDK data (like `bddkR`) also fetch data programmatically, but they add a heavy translation layer —maintaining manual configuration files to map Turkish column names and categorical values to English.
+**Lightweight and Authentic:** Other packages providing access to BDDK data (like `bddkR`) also fetch data programmatically, but they add a heavy translation layer -maintaining manual configuration files to map Turkish column names and categorical values to English.
 This provides user convenience at a high maintenance cost.